yoondoong/altStackWorkshop/README.md

 ![finished_frontend](images/finished_frontend.png)

 ## Part 2: Backend
 You thought you were done, didn't you.
-Now we want to connect our events page to a backend so that
+Now we want to connect our events page to a backend so that we can create a permanent cs52 events page.
+First, a little bit about Flask and what we did for this workshop..

+## Flask